NathanJesudason/Period4ArduinoCode/README.md

 - A binary counter
 - A music speaker that plays a Mario song on repeat
 - A touch activated lightboard
+- A pressure sensor that controls the speed of a motor

 and more once other group members put in their code (-_-)